 4 Easy Ways to Tell if an Egg Has Gone Bad

 Because eating a bad egg can cause food poisoning, it's better to be safe than sorry.
 Before you toss that entire expired carton in the garbage, here are four quick and easy ways to tell if an egg has gone bad.
 The best part?
 These basic tips don't require you to boil a single egg.
-With Easter on its way, you'll want to hurry up and test those raw shells, or the last one in the basket just might be a rotten egg.

 1. Sink or Swim?

 The best kept secret in determining an egg's freshness is to see if it sinks in water.
 To try the egg water test, simply fill a glass or bowl with cold water and submerge the eggs.
 If the eggs sink to the bottom and lay flat on their side, they're still fresh.
 However, if they sink, but stand on one end at the bottom of the glass or bowl, they're not as fresh but still edible.
 Of course, if any eggs float to the top, they shouldn't be eaten.
 The science behind this is based on the fact that eggshells are semipermeable, which means air can get through.
 So the older the egg, the more air can penetrate its shell, causing it to float.

 2. Shake It

 Another method not as reliable as the float trick is to hold an egg up to your ear and shake it.
 If you hear liquid swishing around inside, it's gone bad.
 On the other hand, no sound equals good news.
 The sloshing sound usually points to an old, watery yolk.